mparkersimms/book_app/README.md

 Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples:

 03-01-2021 5:20pm - Application created.
+03-01-2021 6:30pm - Application has a working index.ejs file that renders on the page when '/hello' is called.

 ## Credits and Collaborations

 ## Feature Tasks 1